-SCALE has partnered with the state of Iowa to implement the Teaching Quality Project (TQP), a statewide program for evaluating teacher effectiveness.
-Supported by a five-year grant from the U.S. Department of Education’s Teacher Quality Partnership program, TQP establishes a system for evaluating teacher candidates during their pre-service stage and follows the ongoing development of teachers during their residency year of induction.
-By focusing on the evaluation process for new teachers, this approach allows participating universities to follow recent graduates into the classroom to determine the alignment between what was taught in pre-service courses and teachers’ actual instructional practice in the beginning years of teaching.
+SCALE partnered with the state of Iowa to implement the Teaching Quality Project (TQP), a statewide program for evaluating teacher effectiveness.
+Supported by a five-year grant from the U.S. Department of Education’s Teacher Quality Partnership program, TQP established a system for evaluating teacher candidates during their pre-service stage and follows the ongoing development of teachers during their residency year of induction.
+By focusing on the evaluation process for new teachers, this approach allowed participating universities to follow recent graduates into the classroom to determine the alignment between what was taught in pre-service courses and teachers’ actual instructional practice in the beginning years of teaching.

 - Embedded signature assessments will be available for use by institutions of higher education

 - Iowa teacher residency programs will have access to the teacher performance assessment